Roberto Calvi: “Murder, Mafia, Masonic And Vatican Cover-ups”

-This title, for some, has all the hallmarks of a Hollywood blockbuster movie.
-However, stranger things have happened.
-For if one has ever seen the film The Godfather III they will recall how the main aspect of this film was amazingly enough set in the late 1970s Vatican.
+This title, for some, has all the hallmarks of an action-packed Hollywood blockbuster movie.
+However stranger things have happened, for if one has ever seen the film The Godfather III they will recall how the main plot of the movie was amazingly enough set in the late 1970s Vatican City.

 There is no doubt that this film, which was based on Mario Puzo’s novel, has striking similarities to David Yallop’s much-acclaimed book, In God’s Name.

 “Thus a film taking a highly glamorous and amoral look at the world of the Mafia produced enormous profits, some of which went to sustain Michele Sindona, financial adviser to the Mafia families Gambino and Inzerillo.
 They, in turn, were channelling the multi-million profits acquired largely from heroin dealing into Sindona’s banks.
 The circle was complete.
 Life was imitating art” (p.
 187.)